ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Helper Initialization {#aggregation-helper-init}

 The Helper begins an aggregation job when it receives an `AggregationJobInitReq` message from the Leader.
-For each `PrepareInit` conveyed by this message, the Helper attempts to initialize VDAF preparation (see {{Section 5.1 of !VDAF}}) just as the Leader does.
-If successful, it includes the result in its response that the Leader will use to continue preparing the report.
+For each `PrepareInit` in this message, the Helper attempts to initialize VDAF preparation (see {{Section 5.1 of !VDAF}}) just as the Leader does.
+If successful, it includes the result in its response for the Leader to use to continue preparing the report.

 Upon receipt of an `AggregationJobInitReq`, the Helper checks if it recognizes the task ID.
 If not, then it MUST abort with error `unrecognizedTask`.